Recognition of prior learning and prior credit

 Procedures on how recognition is operated are provided in the code of practice for the recognition of prior learning and prior credit: taught programmes.
 The parameters within which credit awarded by a UK higher education degree-awarding body can be transferred are given in the regulations for taught programmes.
 Guidance on assessment procedures can be found in the code of practice for assessment and feedback.

 How to apply

 In order to apply for recognition of prior learning or prior credits, please use the correct application form:

-- Application form for the credit exemption based on Recognition of Prior Credit (RPC) (docx)
+- Application for credit transfer exemption based on Recognition of Prior Credit (doc)

-- Application form for the credit exemption based on Recognition of Prior Learning (RPL) or a combination of Prior Learning (RPL) and Prior Credit (RPC) (docx)
+- Application form for Recognition of Prior Learning or combination of RPL-RPC claims (doc).

 If you would like assistance with your application please contact us via the applicant portal.

 For more information and how to apply, see our guide for applicants about credit transfer and recognition of prior learning (PDF).